 You can even use your phone as a mobile WIFI hotspot to connect to the Internet with your laptop.

 Recommendation: We use T-Mobile as our cell service provider.
 We like their transparent cost structure and fair rates.
 Depending on how many phone lines you need, T-Mobile offers unlimited data plans with generous hotspot data amounts.

 Using a cell signal booster is an excellent option if you plan to wild camp in places where you know cell reception is weak.
 A cell booster can pick up a faint cell signal and boost the reception quality, giving you better access to the Internet.
-Users report that a booster is usually able to increase signal quality by up to two bars.
-So if your cell phone would only have one bar of cell signal, a booster would enable your phone to have three bars of signal.
+Users report that a booster can increase signal quality by up to two bars.
+So, if your cell phone would only have one bar of cell signal, a booster would enable your phone to have three bars of signal.

-Important To Know: Cell boosters only work if there is already cell reception available, no matter how weak.
-If there just isn’t any signal to be had, the cell booster won’t provide any added benefit.
+Important To Know: Cell boosters only work if cell reception is already available, no matter how weak.
+If there isn’t any signal to be had, the cell booster won’t provide any added benefit.

-Starlink is quickly becoming one of the most popular ways that camper vans & RVs get Internet when on the road.
-As long as you access to unobstructed views of the sky, the provided satellite dish will provide fast WIFI access to all your devices.
+Starlink is quickly becoming one of the most popular ways camper vans & RVs get Internet when on the road.
+As long as you can access unobstructed sky views, the provided satellite dish will give fast WIFI access to all your devices.